 Monetary policy instruments have evolved significantly following the Great Financial Crisis of 2007-2008.
-Quantitative easing, negative interest rates, forward guidance, long-term refinancing operations, and targeted LTROs, collateral policies, swap lines, and yield curve control are among the monetary policy instruments used in many jurisdictions.
-These instruments represent a departure from traditional monetary policy tools, such as short-term interest rate adjustments, to measures aimed at addressing the unique challenges posed by the GFC and its aftermath.
-In the recent past many central banks, including the ECB, conducted strategy reviews to assess and refine their monetary policies and frameworks.
-The strategy reviews also aimed to evaluate the effectiveness, efficiency, and potential side effects of the monetary policy instruments used in the so-called unconventional times.
+Quantitative easing, negative interest rates, forward guidance, long-term refinancing operations, and targeted LTROs, collateral policies, swap lines, and yield curve control are among the monetary policy instruments used in many jurisdictions.2 These instruments represent a departure from traditional monetary policy tools, such as short-term interest rate adjustments, to measures aimed at addressing the unique challenges posed by the GFC and its aftermath.
+In the recent past many central banks, including the ECB, conducted strategy reviews to assess and refine their monetary policy instruments used in the so-called unconventional times.
 The same set of instruments were deployed during the COVID-19 pandemic.
 However, several unresolved questions remain regarding whether monetary authorities should continue using these instruments when lifting policy rates above their effective lower bound.